Kastraki, Phocis: History

 At the end of January 1826 near Omar Effendi, 5,000 the Greek forces of Skaltsodemos fought against the Turkish troops causing them many losses, preventing them from advancing east, and forcing them back to Nafpaktos.
-In December 1826 about 1500 Turks and Albanians rushing to Amfissa to assist to break the siege of Turkish troops in Amfissa by Greek freedom fighters never made it there.
-About 2 km east of Mornos river near Omar Effendi, they were surprised by the cavalry of Hatzimichales (under Karaiskakis leadership although he was not there) killing 53, capturing 22, and turning the troops back to Nafpaktos.
+In December 1826 about 1500 Turks and Albanians rushed to Amfissa to assist in breaking the siege of Turkish troops in Amfissa by Greek freedom fighters never made it there.
+About 2 km east of Mornos River near Omar Effendi, they were surprised by the cavalry of Hatzimichales (under Karaiskakis's leadership although he was not there) killing 53, capturing 22, and turning the troops back to Nafpaktos.

 The new and current name of the village Kastraki (little castle) was given in 1927 when many Turkish-given names to villages and towns were changed into Greek ones.
-The name Kastraki was justified by the remnants of a Locric ancient castle at the borders of Locris and Aetolia about 3 km south west of the village Trikorfo.
+The name Kastraki was justified by the remnants of a Locric ancient castle at the borders of Locris and Aetolia about 3 km southwest of the village Trikorfo.